slamas559/IAM-CRUD/README.md

 - POST /items, GET /items, etc.
 - POST /appointments, GET /appointments?userId=...

-## LOGIN AS AN ADMIN
+## Login as an admin
-### use this credentials to login as an admin in order to create and delete user and the same password to login as a normal user:
+### Use this credentials to login as an admin in order to create and delete user and the same password to login as a normal user
 {
 "email":"salam@example.com",
 "password":"master2025"